Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

 \subsubsection{Step 2: Obtain the Scratch-trained Teacher and Student networks}

-We find that in previous knowledge distillation researches \cite{b18,b22}, simply transferring the prediction as knowledge from teacher to student is too ragged to learn for the student.
-Despite other works intend to distill the intermediate-layer knowledge \cite{b19,b20,b21}, the deep-level semantic information in the bottleneck block after the teacher encoder would be neglected easily.
-Moreover, the spatial dimensions and channels of features at the bottleneck blocks of teachers and students are quite different, leading to inefficiency transfer \cite{b23}.
-In this paper, we transfer the bottleneck-level semantic information for shallow student networks.
-Therefore, in the step 2 of ACT, we provide the conventional semantic segmentation supervision for the scratch-trained teacher and student models.
-This stage engages in obtaining the encoded bottleneck-level semantic features from teacher and student.
+We find that in previous knowledge distillation research \cite{b18,b22}, simply transferring the prediction from the teacher to the student is too ragged for student learning.
+Despite other works intending to distill the intermediate-layer knowledge \cite{b19,b20,b21}, the deep-level semantic information in the bottleneck block after the teacher encoder would be neglected easily.
+Thus, we transfer this bottleneck-level semantic information to the shallow student network.
+In step 2 of ACT, we provide the conventional semantic segmentation supervision for the trained-from-scratch teacher and student models.
+This stage engages in obtaining the encoded bottleneck-level semantic features from the teacher and student.
 Then the parameters of the teacher and student models are fixed in the next step.
 The teacher and student are trained by the basic cross-entropy loss:

-where $M^{T/S}$ indicates the teacher or student models.
+where $G^{T/S}$ indicates the teacher or student models.